AdobeDocs/experience-manager-cloud-service.en/help/forms/rule-editor-core-components.md

 >[!NOTE]
 >
->In addition, you can use Set Value of rule to populate all values in a drop-down list component from the output of a Form Data Model service or a web service.
+>In addition, you can use Set Value of rule to populate all values in a drop-down list component from the output of a Form Data Model service.
 However, ensure that the output argument you choose is of an array type.
 All values returned in an array become available in the specified drop-down list.

 ### [!UICONTROL Show] {#show}